Localized surface plasmon: Propagating surface plasmons

-Characterization and study of localized surface plasmons
+Characterization and study

 A goal of plasmonics is to understand and manipulate surface plasmons at the nano-scale, so characterization of surface plasmons is important.
 Some techniques frequently used to characterize surface plasmons are dark-field microscopy, UV-vis-NIR spectroscopy, and surface-enhanced Raman scattering (SERS).
 With dark-field microscopy, it is possible to monitor the spectrum of an individual metal nanostructure as the incident light polarization, wavelength, or variations in the dielectric environment is changed.

 Applications

 The plasmon resonant frequency is highly sensitive to the refractive index of the environment; a change in refractive index results in a shift in the resonant frequency.
 As the resonant frequency is easy to measure, this allows LSP nanoparticles to be used for nanoscale sensing applications.
-Also, nanoparticles exhibiting strong LSP properties, such as gold nanorods, could enhance the signal in surface plasmon resonance sensing.
+Also, nanoparticles exhibiting strong LSP properties, such as gold nanorods and gold nanocages, could enhance the signal in surface plasmon resonance sensing.
 Nanostructures exhibiting LSP resonances are used to enhance signals in modern analytical techniques based on spectroscopy.
 Other applications that rely on efficient light to heat generation in the nanoscale are heat-assisted magnetic recording (HAMR), photothermal cancer therapy, and thermophotovoltaics.
-So far, high efficiency applications using plasmonics have not been realized due to the high ohmic losses inside metals especially in the optical spectral range (visible and NIR)., Additionally surface plasmons have been used to create super lenses, invisibility cloaks, and to improve quantum computing.
+So far, high-efficiency applications using plasmonics have not been realized due to the high Ohmic losses inside metals especially in the optical spectral range (visible and NIR).

+Additionally, surface plasmons have been used to create super lenses, invisibility cloaks, and to improve quantum computing.
 Another interesting area of research in plasmonics is the ability to turn plasmons "on" and "off" via modification of another molecule.
 The ability to turn plasmons on and off has important consequences for increasing sensitivity in detection methods.
 Recently, a supramolecular chromophore was coupled with a metal nanostructure.
 This interaction changed the localized surface plasmon resonance properties of the silver nanostructure by increasing the absorption intensity.